Shahharshvi/Media-to-Indian-Sign-Language/README.md

 # Text to Indian Sign Language

-A Summer project that will translate your text to Indian sign Language animations
+A project that will translate your text,audio or youtube video to Indian sign Language animations

 ## Tech used